 Colwyn Bay Ukulele Group

-CBUG was founded some five years ago in 2011.
+CBUG was founded some seven years ago in 2011.
 The original driving force was Paul Richards aided by a few enthusiasts.
 Paul has now moved on to other things.
 The Group has moved rapidly on from small beginnings and has increased its membership considerably.
-Today membership is over seventy with an average attendance at practice of forty to fifty players.
+Today membership is over ninety with an average attendance at practice of forty to fifty players.
 CBUG adopted a constitution in 2014 see link which states our values and objectives.
+This constitution will be subject to amendment and updating in January 2018

 One of our main objectives is to give performances that raise money for good causes locally.
 This means that we will perform directly for a charity without cost or where we charge a fee, this is passed on in its entirety.
 See good causes page.